MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/Twitter.md

 ## Using the service on non-UWP platforms

-To use the service outside the UWP platform, you'll need to implement some interfaces.
-These interfaces are the IAuthenticationBroker, IPasswordManager, IStorageManager and ISignatureManager.
+This service has built-in UWP and .NET Framework support.
+To use the service outside of UWP and .NET Framework platform, you'll need to implement some interfaces.
+These interfaces are the IAuthenticationBroker, IPasswordManager and IStorageManager.

 **IAuthenticationBroker**